 The common mistake many people make while planting their Irises is planting them too deep in the soil.

-Only a few rhizomes can scratch the surface of the soil due to this.
+Due to this, only a few rhizomes can scratch the surface of the soil.

 The rhizomes of the Iris plant require air circulation and sunlight to survive, and burying the rhizomes deep in the soil affects Iris’s growth.

-Thus, rhizomes also face issues if they are buried deep in the ground.
+Thus, rhizomes also face issues if buried deep in the ground.
 Though Irises can sprout foliage, they will fail to showcase the flowers.